Platelet Rich Plasma (PRP)

 Platelet Rich Plasma can be collected, processed and administered in a Specialist’s Room if correctly equipped, whereas Platelet Rich Fibrin™ needs to be sent out to specialized laboratories to be prepared.

 More importantly, Platelet Rich Plasma is applied to the skin topically where Platelet Rich Fibrin™ is often injected under the surface of the skin.
-The effects of the PRP is essentially used as a topical gel application that uses the same plasma theory as Platelet Rich Fibrin™, and is rather more aimed at self-healing, covering post-operative recovery, as well as a means to stimulate cell growth and repair damaged and aging skin and cellular degradation.
+The effects of the PRP is essentially used as a topical gel application that uses the same plasma theory as Platelet Rich Fibrin™, and is rather more aimed at self-healing, covering post-operative recovery, as well as a means to stimulate cell growth and repair damaged and ageing skin and cellular degradation.
 The process to obtain the serum is rather less complex than with Platelet Rich Fibrin™, but some advocates believe it potentially performs similar functions.
 In effect, as it is prepared at The Melrose Aesthetic Centre, rather than having to be sent to a specialized laboratory, it is an excellent method of supplementing healing after certain skin procedures, as it uses your own cells.

 Find out more about this procedure!